 - A follow-up appointment will be set for 10 -14 days after the surgery.
-If you have questions or concerns about this date contact our scheduler at (815-381-7365) during normal office hours. - Physical Therapy will begin prior to your first postoperative visit - If you have additional questions or concerns most questions can be addressed by our Nursing staff (Jamie) by calling (815-381-7365).
+If you have questions or concerns about this date contact our scheduler at (815-381-7365) during normal office hours. - Physical Therapy will begin after your postoperative visit if prescribed. - If you have additional questions or concerns most questions can be addressed by our Nursing staff (Jamie) by calling (815-381-7365).